MedychaE/gittutorials/README.md

-# Food Recomendation Using Macine Learning
+# Food Recomendation Using Macine Learning and Deep Learning

 A brief description of what this project does and who it's for